Reaction to the death of retired NBA superstar Kobe Bryant

 “Shocked by the death of @kobebryant, an exemplary athlete both on and off the basketball court.
 Our most heartfelt condolences to his family and loved ones.
 Rest in peace.” — FC Barcelona football club via Twitter

 “Kobe Bryant Rest in Peace.
-Unbelievable, unbelievably sad...” — NBA Hall of Famer Isiah Thomas via Twitter
+Unbelievable, unbelievably sad...” — Basketball Hall of Famer Isiah Thomas via Twitter

+“Kobe’s support for the WNBA and women’s basketball along with his passion for helping young girls and boys follow their dreams made him a true legend for our sport.
+We admired him not just as a legendary basketball player, but as a father, a youth coach, and a role model for future generations of athletes.” — WNBA Commissioner Cathy Engelbert in a statement

 “Kobe Bryant was a giant who inspired, amazed and thrilled people everywhere with his incomparable skill on the court — and awed us with his intellect and humility as a father, husband, creative genius, and ambassador for the game he loved.” — Eric Garcetti, Los Angeles mayor, via Twitter